Your Complete Guide to Patio Installation

 Now for the fun part!
 Start laying your pavers from a corner or a straight edge, like the wall of your house.
 Place each paver gently onto the sand—don’t slide it into place, as this will disrupt the sand bed.
 Work your way outward, following your chosen pattern.
 Use string lines stretched across the area as a guide to keep your lines straight and consistent.
 Remember to leave a small, uniform gap of about ⅛ inch between each paver.
 These gaps will be filled with sand later and are essential for locking the pavers together.
 For inspiration, you can explore different paver patterns and designs.

-Step 5: Cut Pavers to Fit the Edges
+Step 5: Cut Pavers for a Perfect Fit

 Unless your patio is a perfect square that matches your paver dimensions exactly, you’ll need to cut some pavers to fit along the edges.
 This is especially true for patios with curved borders.
 A diamond-blade wet saw is the best tool for making clean, precise cuts.
 Measure the gap carefully, mark the paver, and make your cut.
 Always remember to wear safety glasses and gloves when operating a saw.
 This step requires precision, but it’s what gives your patio a professional, finished look.